-“Those with healthier credit scores have more negotiating power than those with average or low scores,” he says.
+“Those with healthier credit scores have more negotiating power than those with average or low scores,” McClary says.

 Homeowners short on cash should avoid depleting their reserves just to buy down the rate, however.

-“Only do so if you can spare the cash and plan to be in the loan for a long enough time to reap the benefit of the lower rate,” he says.
+“Only do so if you can spare the cash and plan to be in the loan for a long enough time to reap the benefit of the lower rate,” McBride says.

-While shorter loans such as a 10-year fixed or 15-year fixed carry lower rates than longer loans such as a 30-year fixed, the tradeoff is much higher payments and that can be problematic if a job loss occurs.
+While shorter loans such as a 10-year fixed or 15-year fixed carry lower rates than longer loans, the tradeoff is much higher payments — and that can be problematic if a job loss occurs.